 Teenage Town Match Report with Ethan Turner

-Another report from Teenage Town supporter Ethan Turner, who shares his thoughts and report on Town's 2-1 defeat at QPR to start 2017 on a unhappy note.
+Another report from Teenage Town supporter Ethan Turner, who shares his thoughts and report on the 1-1 draw with Brentford at Portman Road.

 What Next For Town?

 Hopefully Town will be able to bounce back on Tuesday when they take on Wolves who are just placed outside the relegation zone.
 If today is anything to go by, then we should be slightly worried by the attack threat Wolves carry.
 A win is vital!